wyxfhb/jettl/doc/obsidian/1 Notes.md

 dvr for the event as well.

+the enum control and the method call for converting need to be renamed.

 spawn and setup read accessors, add to palette.

 change to not include event based in description, have event, queue, and notifier.